Unilever kills plan to move HQ out of UK

 United Kingdom

-Unilever (UL), which owns brands including Dove, Lipton and Ben & Jerry's, had announced in March that it would use the Dutch city of Rotterdam as its sole legal home as part of an effort to simplify its corporate structure.
+Unilever (UL), which owns brands including Dove, Lipton and Ben & Jerry's, had announced in March that it would use Rotterdam as its sole legal home as part of an effort to simplify its corporate structure.

 That announcement — by one of the United Kingdom's largest companies — was seen as a setback for the country as it prepares to leave the European Union.